leslieportiz/Race-Car-Game/README.md

         window.location = "outOfBound.html";
     }

-This calls a new htmlfile called outofbound.html.
+This calls a new html file called outOfBound.html.

 4. Bumping into Course Cone:
     * If you bump into the course cone, you lose.